How to clean Wooden blinds

 Using the soft brush attachment, open your blind, and, taking a slat in one hand, carefully run the brush over the slat with the other.
 Repeat on each side in the same way as the duster method above.
 If the uppermost slats are not within easy reach, use a sturdy, well-positioned step stool to avoid over-reaching and pulling on the blind slats.
 Alternatively, take the blind down and carefully lay it on the floor, using an old blanket or towel to protect the blind and your floor covering from damage.

-How to clean faux blinds without removing them
+How to clean faux wooden blinds

-The easiest way to clean faux wooden blinds without having to remove them is with a feather duster or microfibrer cloth.
+The easiest way to clean faux wooden blinds without having to remove them is with a feather duster or microfibre cloth.
 Work the cloth over the slats side to side moving down the blind gently.
 To remove stubborn grime, dip a cloth into a mixture of detergent and water being careful not to push dirt into the corners of the blind.
 Dryer sheets are also great for lifting dust.